fluxrider/playlist_shuffle/README.md

 In other words, you now have two sequences that play one after another.
 There is no way the same song can be heard twice in a row anymore, since you need to at least visit all the entries of the other sequence before seeing it again.

-This solution is quite easy to implement, gives good enough results, and in all honesty if it was more prevalent I wouldn't be writing a paper about this.
+This solution is quite easy to implement, gives good enough results, and in all honesty if it was more prevalent I wouldn't be writing a paper about it.

 An implementation of this shuffle is available in [split.c](https://github.com/fluxrider/disjoint_shuffle/blob/master/src/split.c).